zulip/zulip/docs/tutorials/life-of-a-request.md

 ## API endpoints use [REST](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm)

 Our example is a REST API endpoint.
-It's a PUT to `/users`.
+It's a POST to `/users`.

 With the exception of incoming webhooks (which we do not usually control the format of), legacy endpoints, and logged-out endpoints, Zulip uses REST for its API.
 This means that we use:

-* POST for creating something new where we don't have a unique ID.
+* POST for creating/updating something where.
 Also used as a catch-all if no other verb is appropriate.
-* PUT for creating something for which we have a unique ID.
 * DELETE for deleting something
 * PATCH for updating or editing attributes of something.
 * GET to get something (read-only)